junetic/amplify/_posts/2018-10-10-show-don-t-tell-getting-buy-in-for-user-testing.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/52xV47eZVG4" frameborder="0" allowfullscreen></iframe>

-New user visiting Medium’s homepage (we are not affiliated with Medium and the homepage probably changed since ).

 Here are a few highlights of what your team may have witnessed and realized after watching this short video:

 1. Some of the **categories are confusing** (ie ‘Unruly Bodies’) and some context/explanation could be helpful: